Exploring Imitation Learning for Autonomous Driving with Feedback Synthesizer and Differentiable Rasterization: experiments

 \subsubsection{Post-processing Planner}

 Our post-processing planner (M3) is designed as a gatekeeper with safety constraints.
 It's not surprising that it achieves a higher ADS pass rate, 94.29\%.
 Better yet, the post-processing planner also significantly improves the comfort score with its smoothness constraints in the joint optimization framework.
 Note that we find pure imitation learning methods (M0 or M0b) without any data augmentation achieve similar comfort scores to M3.
 It seems that data augmentation hurts driving comfort, and our newly proposed comfort metric reveals this.
+We also evaluated the Post-processing Planner without the trajectory output from learning-based planner but using lane center-line as guidance (Traditional Planner).
+It has 88.57\% pass rate and 0.1342 comfort score.
+Compared with the Post-processing Planner, the Traditional Planner has lower pass rate, as we expect that learning-based planner’s high-level decision does perform better in complex scenarios.